QubesOS/qubes-desktop-linux-menu/README.md

 This is the initial release of Qubes Application Menu.
-Certain functionalities (especially related to integration with desktop managers) are yet in development, but the basic functionality from initial release design is done.
+Certain functionalities (especially related to integration with desktop managers) are yet in development, however the basic functionality from initial release design is done.

+If you would like to [leave feedback in a quick anonymous survey](https://survey.qubes-os.org/index.php?r=survey/index&sid=255277&lang=en), we are closely following what we learn and want to hear from folks!
+For bugs, however, please [file issues, here](https://github.com/QubesOS/qubes-issues).

 ## Features